mher/flower/docs/config.rst

 The `cookie_secret` option allows you to set a secret key used for signing cookies in Flower.

-By default, the `cookie_secret` option is set to 'token_urlsafe(64)', which generates a random string of length 64 characters as the secret key.
+By default, the `cookie_secret` option is set to 'token_urlsafe(64)', which generates a random string as the secret key.
 This provides a good level of security for signing cookies.
 If you want to specify a custom secret key, you can set the `cookie_secret` option to the desired string.

 .. _auth_provider: